afonsom1719/afonsom1719/README.md

 🌱 I’m currently learning : UI/UX Design, Cybersecurity, Networking and Web Development

-  👨‍💻 Currently doing a curricular internship at FABAMAQ
+  👨‍💻 Currently studying at FEUP

   💬 Ask me about software engineering, programming, or anything related to computers in general 🖥️